-Bike security at home: how to keep your pride and joy safe
+Bike security at home: how to prevent your pride and joy from becoming a target for criminals

-Expert advice on ways to protect your pride and joy from thieves
+Expert advice on proactive ways you can protect your bikes from being stolen from home.

-In 2018-19, according to bike insurers Yellow Jersey and the Metropolitan Police, 105,000 bikes were reported stolen in the UK.
+According to bike insurers Yellow Jersey and the Metropolitan Police, a 2018-19 survey revealed that 105,000 bikes were reported stolen in the UK.
 One-quarter of those were stolen from the bike owner’s garden.

-Paul Williams, CEO of specialist bike insurers Cycleplan, knows how thieves work and the latest techniques and tricks they favour.
-Here he passes on his advice on how to beef up your at-home security to lower the risk of someone pinching your pride and joy from inside your house, garage or garden shed.
+Paul Williams, CEO of specialist bike insurer Cycleplan, knows how thieves work and the latest techniques and tricks they favour.
+Here he passes on his advice on beefing up your at-home security to lower the risk of someone pinching your pride and joy from inside your house, garage or garden shed.

-If you're looking for insurance as well, to make life easier we've partnered with Protect Your Family on an insurance comparison engine so you can sit back and let the bots do the searching.
+If you're looking for the best bike insurance as well, to make life easier we've partnered with Protect Your Family on an insurance comparison engine so you know you are getting the best advice based on your personal needs.

 “The first piece of advice is don’t make it known that you have a bike,” says Williams.
-“For instance, if you arrive at your house with your bike on your roof-rack, don’t leave it on there while you go inside and have a cup of tea.
-Take it off the car and put it away as quickly as you can.
+“For instance, if you arrive at your house with your bike on your roof rack, don’t leave it on there while you go inside and have a cup of tea.
+Take it off the car and put it away as quickly as possible.
 And don’t leave your garage door open for hours so you’re advertising the fact you have bikes in there.”

-It’s also worth locking down your privacy settings on Strava, including hiding your address location, not posting pictures of your bike or listing the make and model.
+It’s also worth spending time changing your Strava privacy settings, including hiding your address location, not posting pictures of your bike, or listing the make and model.

 It’s important to make sure that physical barriers are as good as they can be wherever you store your bike, so don’t just prop it up against the inside of the shed.
 “If you have the space, fit a floor or wall anchor and lock your bike to that with a good quality ‘Sold Secure’ lock,” says Williams.